TheDeanLab/navigate/docs/source/user_guide/acquiring_guide.rst

 These modes (and other custom modes) can be selected in the program's :ref:`acquisition bar <user_guide/gui_walkthrough:acquisition bar>` dropdown list.

+Each acquisition mode is implemented as a :doc:`feature list <features>` and can be used in sequence with other features that can, for example, :doc:`make smart decisions <../intermediate>`.

 Continuous Scan
 ---------------

 This creates a live view of what is on the camera.
-It is not possible to save data in this mode, only to "preview" what is in focus.
+It is not possible to save data in this mode, only to preview what is in focus.
 This mode is helpful for alignment, parameter tuning, and scrolling around the sample with the stage.

 It is implemented as